 Mice: Mice are among the most common pests in Georgia, living in virtually all climates and atmospheres where there are food sources.
 The term mice can be used to describe numerous species of rodent, including the field mouse, deer mouse, and white-footed mouse.
 Mice are frequently found in human environments, feeding on a wide range of grains and other plant-based foods.
 In addition to posing a nuisance in human residences, mice are also the carriers of numerous diseases, including hantavirus.
 The House Mouse is a very common problem in Georgia.
 If not taken care of immediately, they will infest your entire home or structure in NO TIME.
 Many people have issues with mice and don’t know it.
 Mice can gain entry into your home through very small gaps and cracks.
 It takes a lot of time and a keen eye for the smallest details to find all their entry points.

 Due to poor building codes in Georgia, a construction gap is likely present between the roof decking and fascia board around the roofline of your home.
 These gaps will usually measure half an inch to four inches or more and is a common entryway for critters to access your attic.
 This area needs to be sealed with galvanized sheet metal and usually takes the most amount of time, effort and ladder maneuvering.
-The sheet metal is pre-bent and slid under the shingles while screwed into the fascia board to secure.
+Our galvanized sheet metal is pre-bent and slid under the shingles while screwed into the fascia board to secure.
 If gutter covers are present, they are carefully taken off to access the construction gap.
 We then install sheet metal and properly reinstall the gutter covers.
 If you have been thinking about getting gutter covers installed, now is the perfect opportunity.
 Learn more about our gutter cover options and benefits.

 After sealing the home, it’s time to get the critters out.
 The same day we close up the house, we strategically place rat traps around infested areas with specially formulated bait they can’t resist.
-We then return weekly several times to remove the animals and reset the traps until they are completely eliminated.
+The frequency of our return visits varies depending on each location’s need.
+We don’t stop until the animals are completely eliminated.
 Sometimes it may be necessary to do some trapping before the exclusion work depending on the situation.

 When we’re confident all rodents are gone and can’t get back in, it’s a good idea to clean up their mess.
 If you decide to sell your home, most home inspectors will find and report rodent evidence to the potential buyers or agency.
-The first step is to remove as much of the feces as possible, then finish with disinfectant.
-We use a HEPA vacuum to prevent dust circulation.
-Our hospital-grade disinfectant is completely safe and has a very light, fresh scent.
-A fogger disperses it into the infested area, killing all bacteria, germs and viral pathogens.
+The type of service we recommend depends on the level of contamination.
+For small infestations, oftentimes we can remove visible feces with a HEPA vacuum and dispurse a hospital-grade disinfectant into the attic.
 Other evidence such as tunnels and trails in the insulation will also be smoothed out to benefit future inspections.